Migraine Doctors and Headache Specialists

 - What makes the symptoms worse?

-- Does anyone else in the immediate family suffer from migraines?
+- Does anyone else in the immediate family have migraine?

 When a headache may be an emergency